Notes for the 5th-Edition

 diffused within them.
 These connective energies are typically referred to as "Spirit" (or "Pneuma")

 magic.
-Certain rituals, states of mind, components, exercises and gestures, etc. (collectively
+Certain rituals, states of mind, sympathetic material components, exercises and gestures, etc. (collectively

 called "Spells" or "Abilities") can be used by creatures to connect their Spirit magic to external